jaredhill4/jquery-sticky/README.md

-# jQuery Sticky Element plugin
+# jQuery Sticky Element Plugin

 This is a simple jQuery plugin I developed and used on client projects at White Lion Interactive.